×

 Important things to know:

-• If you stop paying your premiums, the policy ends and no money is returned
+• If two consecutive monthly premiums are missed, the policy ends and no payment is made.

 British Seniors life insurance vs Aura funeral plans